willwatson27/ez_calendar/README.md

   <% end %>
 <% end %>
 ```
 Like the repo functions, there are render functions for each of the built in calendars, alternatively you can use the `calendar/3` function to pass in the HTML module as an arugument.
-Custom HTML modules can be defined too, for examples check `lib/ez_calendar/html/calendars`, behaviour is defined in `lib/ez_calendar/html/calendars/calendar.ex`
+Custom HTML modules can be defined too, for examples check `lib/ez_calendar/html/calendars`, behaviour defined in `lib/ez_calendar/html/calendars/calendar.ex`
 ```eex
 <%= calendar MyApp.PayrollCalendar.HTML, @calendar, fn(date)-> %>
 <% end %>